-Provide world-class financial services that support strategic decision-making, mission performance,
+Provide world-class financial services that support strategic decision-making,

 Improving financial performance means that the Department knows where every dollar comes from and where every dollar goes in a timely and accurate manner.
 Accurate and timely information is critical to managing our programs on a day-to-day basis, obtaining the best performance, and ensuring accountability to the American public.
 It is also a core competency of world-class organizations.